chaizwj/yolov8-tricks/README.md

-4nffRy1S
-It was nice meeting you!
+It is fun talking to you.